 Before approving an NDA, FDA may conduct a pre-approval inspection of the manufacturing facilities for the new product to determine whether they comply with cGMP requirements.
 The FDA will not approve the product unless it determines that the manufacturing processes and facilities fully comply with cGMP requirements and are adequate to assure consistent production of the product within required specifications.
 The FDA also may audit data from clinical studies to ensure compliance with cGCP requirements.
 Additionally, FDA may refer applications for novel product candidates which present difficult questions of safety or efficacy to an advisory committee, typically a panel that includes clinicians and other experts, for review, evaluation and a recommendation as to whether the application should be approved and under what conditions, if any.
 The FDA is not bound by recommendations of an advisory committee, but it considers such recommendations when making decisions on approval.
-The FDA likely will reanalyze the clinical study data, which could result in extensive discussions between FDA and the applicant during the review process.
-After FDA evaluates an NDA, it will issue either an approval letter or a Complete Response Letter (CRL).
+The FDA evaluates an NDA, it will issue either an approval letter or a Complete Response Letter (CRL).
 An approval letter authorizes commercial marketing of the drug with specific prescribing information for specific indications.
-A CRL indicates that FDA's review of the application is complete and the application cannot be approved in its present form.
-A CRL usually describes the specific deficiencies in the NDA identified by FDA.
-The CRL may require additional clinical data, additional pivotal Phase 3 clinical trial(s) and/or other significant and time-consuming requirements related to clinical studies, preclinical studies or manufacturing.
+A CRL indicates that FDA's review of the application is complete and the application all in the specific deficiencies in the NDA identified by FDA.
+The CRL may require additional clinical data, additional pivotal phase 3 clinical trial(s) and/or other significant and time-consuming requirements related to clinical studies, preclinical studies or manufacturing.
 If a CRL is issued, the applicant may either resubmit the NDA, addressing all the deficiencies identified in the CRL, or withdraw the application.
 Even if such data and information are submitted, FDA may decide that the NDA does not satisfy the criteria for approval.
 Data obtained from clinical studies are not always conclusive and FDA may interpret data differently than we interpret the same data.